Health and Safety

 Can you PAT test the washing machine?

 Because washing machines are electrical devices that hook into a power source, they must be completely PAT tested.

-When it comes to PAT testing, one thing stands out which is safety.
-When using electrical appliances, PAT testing is necessary to guarantee that safety regulations are met.
+When it comes to PAT testing, one thing stands out, which is safety.
+When using electrical appliances, PAT testing is necessary to ensure safety regulations are met.
 I hope you found this article useful in learning more about PAT testing.

 - How to Take care of a Baby Owl – Video Guide Include